 The official source of the curriculum for each Department of Mathematics undergraduate major is the UC San Diego General Catalog.
 The same portion of the Catalog has ample information about department policies pertaining to undergraduate education.
 Every student should be aware of these policies.

-Here are more detailed descriptions of each major (along with the applicable degree and campus major code) than what the General Catalog provides:
+Here are more detailed descriptions of each major (along with the applicable degree and campus major code):

 (1) “Major in Mathematics” (commonly known as pure mathematics), B.S., MA29